nocobase/nocobase/docs/en-US/development/your-fisrt-plugin.md

 **Operated by UI**

-Visit the Plugin Manager screen to view the plugin you just added and click enable.
+Visit the Plugin Manager to view the plugin you just added and click enable.
 The Plugin Manager page defaults to http://localhost:13000/admin/pm/list/local/

 <img src="https://nocobase.oss-cn-beijing.aliyuncs.com/7b7df26a8ecc32bb1ebc3f99767ff9f9.png" />

-Node: When the plugin is activated, the hello table that you just configured is automatically created.
+Node: When the plugin is activated, the hello collection that you just configured is automatically created.

-## Debugging Plugins
+## Debug the Plugin

 If the app is not started, you need to start the app first